 Whistleblowing: Reporting Incidents of Fraud and Abuse

 Niagara University has a responsibility for the stewardship of University resources and the private support that enables it to pursue its mission.
-The University is committed to compliance with the laws and regulations to which it is subject, as well as to enacting policies and procedures to enable administration, faculty, staff, students, and the public at large to assist in that compliance.
+The University is committed to compliance with the laws and regulations to which it is subject, as well as following high standards of business and personal ethics, honesty and integrity.

 - A personal visit, call, letter, or e-mail to the Niagara University General Counsel’s Office.